 As bloom phase progressed, we were happy to see short internodes and internodes quickly filling in.
 Many of the best HSC strains for terps and highs lack dense buds that fill in along an entire branch.
 But Limez stacked well, and produced yields of dry weight buds averaging 4-6 ounces per plant, which is phenomenal for indoor growing.

 One bud type was dense, conical, dark green, a typical Kush or Indica bud.
 There wasn’t much terp smell, but what scent there was included pine, gas, dirt.
-This bud pheno is what the product photos and grower review photos show for the strain—a rather thick Indica/OG bud, nothing special.
+This bud pheno is what the product photos and online grower review photos show for the strain—a rather thick Indica/OG bud, nothing special.

 These buds were slow to develop resin glands, but by week five, their gland density was acceptable enough, but what wasn’t so desirable is many of the glands were surface glands rather than stalked glands with huge resin heads.
 And gland heads were very small, whether they were leaf surface or stalked.